-We make a legal education more open to qualified students.
+We’re meeting our goal to widen access to legal education.
 We believe a community's lawyers should be as diverse as the communities they serve.
-We are committed to serving a wide range of qualified students who have the potential to be successful lawyers.
+We are committed to serving a wide range of students who have the potential to be successful lawyers.

 The J.D. program is an 88-hour curriculum culminating in the Doctor of Jurisprudence degree.
 Students at UNT Dallas College of Law have two options for pursuing their degree in law: full-time program or part-time program.
 The full-time program is designed for students who plan to devote nearly all of their time to the study of law.
 The part-time program is especially suited for students who plan to work during law school.
 Applicants can designate in their application whether they are applying to the full-time program, the part-time program, or to both.
 Both programs begin in the fall semester of each year.
 Admission in the spring or summer is not offered.
 Eligibility for admission to the J.D. program requires a baccalaureate degree from an accredited college or university.